design-tokens/community-group/README.md

 As vendors adopt the specification and new requirements appear, the working group will consist of additional task forces.

-### Companies and open-source projects represented at the DTWG:
+### Companies and open-source projects represented on the DTWG

 - Diez
 - Lona